CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 The alpha decaying kernel behaves similarly to a Gaussian kernel, however, its decay is much sharper, owing to its powering.
 This alpha parameter can thus be tuned within the model (by command line specification) to alter the similarity scoring of off targets.
 The bandwidth of the kernel is adaptive k-nearest neighbors (the bandwidth for each point is set by the distance to its kth neighbor), with a slight tweak: because the coordinate space of DNA mappings is not unique (points in this space can be duplicate, owing to duplication in the genome), kth-neighbor distances will be 0 for some i, k in large off target libraries.
 Thus, MAGE uses an adapting adaptive bandwidth, wherein k is incremented until it reaches a non-duplicate kth nearest neighbor distance for duplicate points.
 This is a novel technique.
 In addition, users may specify their own k to tune the model, however it is sensitive to k near the size of the off target space and will tune accordingly.

-To produce a Markov transition matrix, we normalize K by its rows, and this output corresponds to the probability of any sequence in the off target space moving to another sequence.
+To produce a Markov transition matrix, we normalize K by its rows, and this output corresponds to the probability of any sequence in the offtarget space moving to another sequence.
 In the light of guide RNAs, we are thus primarily concerned with two qualities of this space:
 1) How does the similarity transition probabilities perform over infinite time?
 - Rephrased, where does a random walk on the sequence space, starting at the guide RNA, land?
 2) What qualities does the gRNA vector in this kernel exhibit?
 This is given by the *1*st row/column of the kernel.